italia/spid-cie-oidc-django/docs/technical_specifications/ONBOARDING.md

 ### Entity OnBoarding

-- all the required information are moved (copied) from the OnBoardin registration storage to the FederationDescendant storage
+- all the required information are moved (copied) from the OnBoarding registration
+- from the admin panel a staff user can enable it as a FederationDescendant
 - trust marks is automatically generated for the available profile, public or private
 - the onboarding staff in any time can add more profiles and trust marks  through the FederationDescendant back office panel
 - an entity configuration with trust marks and metadata policy applied, signed by the Trust Anchor of the onboarding system, is automatically created and published to its __Resolve Entity Statement__ endpoint.